ch-stark/blogapplicationsetsglobalnamespace/blog.md

 ```

-While you can only assign a Cluster to a single ClusterSet, each Cluster is also part of the Global-ClusterSet
+Let's take a look at the other objects:

-* GlobalBinding and
+* ManagedClusterSetBinding and
-* GlobalNamespace
+* (Global)Namespace

 The binding is a connection between ClusterSet and GlobalNamespace

 ```
 oc get ManagedClusterSetBinding global -n open-cluster-management-global-set -oyaml